10 Most Challenging Trails on Oʻahu, Hawaiʻi

-I was keen on avoiding the word 'hardest' when choosing a title for this post because these are not the hardest hikes on Oʻahu.
+I was keen on avoiding the word 'hardest' when choosing a title for this article, as this list does not contain the hardest hikes on Oʻahu.

-Rather, I wanted to create a list of the most challenging trails – trails with a clear starting point and ending point.
-This is why I left out both the Koʻolau (KST) and Waiʻanae Summit Trails (WST), as I wanted to keep this list to what one would more typically call a trail.
+Instead, I wanted to create a list of the most challenging trails–meaning, trails with a clear starting point and ending point.
+This is why I left out both the Koʻolau Summit (KST) and Waiʻanae Summit Trail (WST), as I wanted to keep this list to what one would more typically consider a 'trail.'

-Furthermore, the following list excludes random hairline ridges, climbs/ scrambles, etc., because any long-time Oʻahu hiker would know this list could go on and on.
-While there are challenging ridge lines in the most unsuspecting places, perhaps that’ll be a future post.
+This is why the following list excludes random hairline ridges and climbs, because truthfully any long-time Oʻahu hiker would know this list could go on and on.
+Perhaps that’ll be a post for the future!

-All said, please take the following warning to heart, as it comes from a place of compassion, not cockiness.
-I have personally lost a close friend while hiking in Hawaiʻi, and I don’t wish the same for anyone.
+All that being said, please take the following warning to heart, as it comes from a place of compassion, not cockiness.
+I have personally lost a close friend while hiking in Hawaiʻi, and I don’t wish the same for anyone else.

 Warning

-I have completed some of the more challenging hikes and climbs around the world, including Denali, Capitol Peak, and even Gannett Peak, all for the fun of it, and I can honestly say that hiking in Hawaiʻi is harder than anything I’ve faced elsewhere.
+I have completed some of the more challenging hikes and climbs around the world, including Denali in Alaska, Capitol Peak in Colorado, and even Gannett Peak in Wyoming, all for the fun of it, and I can honestly say that hiking in Hawaiʻi is harder than anything I’ve experienced elsewhere thus far.

-Casual days in areas that shouldn’t be sketchy can turn sketchy in just moments, and there have been many times on random day hikes in Hawaiʻi that have been far more sketchy and challenging than even the highest peak in North America could have thrown at me.
+Casual days in areas that shouldn’t be sketchy can turn sketchy in just moments, and there have been many times on random day hikes in Hawaiʻi that have been far more challenging and dangerous than even the highest peak in North America could have thrown at me!

-All said, most of the trails on this list aren’t that extreme in nature.
-That’s not to say that they don’t have their challenges, but by and large, the trails below are challenging and rewarding day hikes, not hairline ridges.
+Now, most of the trails on this list aren’t that extreme in nature.
+That’s not to say that they don’t have their challenges, but by and large, the trails below are challenging and rewarding day hikes, not hairline ridges!

 Oʻahu